No One Knows Exactly How Trumpcare Would Work

 That leads us to the second major amendment in this version of the House Republicans' "repeal and replace" bill, which was negotiated by Michigan Republican Fred Upton.
 It provides $8 billion over five years to fund what's known as "high-risk pools" in states.

 The Upton amendment was designed in part to protect the sickest, most vulnerable people in states that take the MacArthur-Meadows opt-outs.
-The logic bgoes like this: if people with pre-existing conditions are priced-out of private health plans, they can petition to be accepted to special, state-run insurance pools—those are the "high risk pools"—for the sickest of the sick.
+The logic goes like this: if people with pre-existing conditions are priced-out of private health plans, they can petition to be accepted to special, state-run insurance pools—those are the "high risk pools"—for the sickest of the sick.
 The idea requires that states, or the federal government, or both, will be willing to pony-up to pay for those who need it most.

 But when states have tried this in the past, that's not exactly how it worked.
 One main problem is that high risk pools are insanely expensive.
 State and federal governments don't want to pay billions of dollars a year, so it gets harder and harder for patients to even get into high risk pools.
 And once they're admitted, they're asked to pay tens of thousands of dollars in premiums to stay in.